magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.5 =
+* NEW: Duplicate Advanced Custom Field's 'field groups' and keep them in sync throughout your network by using our 'duplication link' functionality.
+* Select all sites on your network quickly with our new 'select all button'
+* Improved performance
+* Improved access for developers with the addition of several new hooks.

 = 1.4 =
 * NEW: Signposting for networks where custom post types and taxonomies are not synced throughout.
 * NEW: Signposting for instances where user's 'Advanced Custom Fields Field Groups' don't exist in the destination site.